 How do you determine how much coverage you need?

-If you think about it, the main reason to purchase a policy is because you love someone.
-It guarantees that if something were to happen to you, your loved ones would be taken care of financially.
+If you think about it, purchasing a policy is mainly because you love someone.
+It guarantees that if something were to happen to you, your loved ones would be cared for financially.

 Researching and finding coverage is easier than ever.
-To determine the coverage you need, there are a number of online resources to research and shop online privately, securely and at your convenience to receive a term life quote.
+To determine the coverage you need, there are several online resources to explore and shop online privately, securely, and conveniently to receive a term life quote.